Westcliff University – Accessibility Policy

 - Cookie settings in Safari – macOS

-For more information regarding how Westcliff collects and processes your Personal Information, or if you have any complaints, please contact the university’s Data Protection Officer, Victor Nguyen: email@example.com
+For more information regarding how Westcliff University collects and processes your Personal Information, or if you have any complaints, please contact the university’s Data Protection Officer through email@example.com.

 The Data Protection Officer is responsible for enforcing this policy, to ensure data protection and compliance with all applicable laws, such as the EU GDPR.
 Individuals determined to have violated this policy are subject to sanctions imposed using the procedures set forth in applicable university policies and handbooks.